-Loading the Glutes: The power of the squat
+Loading the Glutes: The best squat for jumping and sprinting

 So I love squats a lot.
 Anyone who has ever worked out with me knows this.

 Correctly performed, squats have the power to make a profound difference to athletic performance as well as injury prevention.
 They can:

 - Increase agility for both denying and creating lateral space

 - Improve box out strength for better rebounding

 - Increase 'shove strength' for establishing or denying position in the low post

 - Improve straight line acceleration during sprinting